 The KISS principle came in handy when we moved aboard Mai Thai, our 37-foot boat.
 We had no problem adjusting to the tight quarters.
 We apply this principle to our cooking as well.
 With a tiny refrigerator and minimal shelve space in the galley, we have to be selective with our choices of spices and sauces.
 This means using recipes that are simple, easy to make and doesn't call for a lot of ingredients.
-Here's a simple recipe for Sesame Noodles that you can whip up in half an hour or less.
-Enjoy!
+Many people are amazed at the stuff I whipped up in this galley.

 Sesame Noodles

-This is adapted from a recipe I found in Gourmet magazine years ago.
+This is adapted from a recipe I found in (now defunct) Gourmet magazine years ago.
 It is an excellent side dish to go with rotiserrie chicken or grilled steak or pork chops.
 Great for potlucks!

 Serves 8-12

-1 lb Angel Hair pasta
+1 lb Linguine pasta

 2 Tbsp olive oil

-2 Tbsp sesame oil
+3 Tbsp sesame oil

 ¼ cup soy sauce